-4.1 Stock Acceleration.

-- (a) If the Change in Control Date occurs at any time during the Term, then, effective upon the Change in Control Date, (a) each outstanding option to purchase shares of VistaPrint Limited (or any successor) held by the Executive (to the extent not then currently exercisable) shall become immediately exercisable in full and shares of VistaPrint Limited received upon exercise of any options will no longer be subject to a right of repurchase or first refusal by VistaPrint Limited, (b) each outstanding restricted stock award held by the Executive shall be deemed to be fully vested and such vested shares will no longer be subject to a right of repurchase or first refusal by VistaPrint Limited and (c) notwithstanding any provision in any applicable option agreement to the contrary, each such option shall continue to be exercisable by the Executive for a period of twelve months following the Date of Termination if the Executive is terminated without Cause or terminates employment for Good Reason following the Change in Control Date. - 4.2 Compensation.
+- 4.1 Stock Acceleration.
+If the Change in Control Date occurs during the Term, then, effective upon the Change in Control Date, (a) each outstanding option to purchase shares of VistaPrint Limited (or any successor) held by the Executive (to the extent not then currently exercisable) shall become immediately exercisable in full and shares of VistaPrint Limited received upon exercise of any options will no longer be subject to a right of repurchase or first refusal by VistaPrint Limited, (b) each outstanding restricted stock award held by the Executive shall be deemed to be fully vested and such vested shares will no longer be subject to a right of repurchase or first refusal by VistaPrint Limited and (c) notwithstanding any provision in any applicable option agreement to the contrary, each such option shall continue to be exercisable by the Executive for a period of twelve months following the Date of Termination if the Executive is terminated without Cause or terminates employment for Good Reason following the Change in Control Date. - 4.2 Compensation.
 If the Executive's employment with the Company terminates during the Term, the Executive shall be entitled to the following benefits: - (a) Termination Without Cause or for Good Reason Prior to the Change in Control Date.
-If the Executive's employment with the Company is terminated by the Company (other than for Cause, Disability or Death) or by the Executive for Good Reason prior to the Change in Control Date, then the Executive shall be entitled to the following benefits:

-(i) the Company shall pay to the Executive the following amounts:
+If the Executive's employment with the Company is terminated by the Company (other than for Cause, Disability or Death) or by the Executive for Good Reason prior to the Change in Control Date, then the Executive shall be entitled to the following benefits: - (i) the Company shall pay to the Executive the following amounts:

-(1) in a lump sum in cash in the next regularly scheduled pay cycle following the Date of Termination the aggregate of the lump sum of (A) the Executive's unpaid base salary through the Date of Termination, (B) the product of (w) the greater of any annual bonus paid or payable (including any bonus or portion thereof which has been earned but deferred or which the Executive forewent) for the most recently completed fiscal year or any annual bonus payable for the then current fiscal year and (x) a fraction, the numerator of which is the number of days in the current fiscal year through the Date of Termination, and the denominator of which is 365, (C) the product of (y) the greater of any quarterly bonus paid or payable (including any bonus or portion thereof which has been earned but deferred or which the Executive forewent) for the most recently completed fiscal quarter or any quarterly bonus payable for the then current fiscal quarter and (z) a fraction, the numerator of which is the number of days in the current fiscal quarter through the Date of Termination, and the denominator of which is 90 and (D) the amount of any compensation previously deferred by the Executive (together with any accrued interest or earnings thereon) and any accrued vacation pay, in each case to the extent not previously paid (the sum of the amounts described in clauses (A), (B), (C), and (D) shall be hereinafter referred to as the "Accrued Obligations");
+(1) in a lump sum in cash in the next regularly scheduled pay cycle following the Date of Termination the aggregate of the lump sum of (A) the Executive's unpaid base salary through the Date of Termination, (B) the product of (w) the average actual percentage rate of payout as measured against Executive's target annual bonus of any annual bonus paid or payable (including any bonus or portion thereof which has been earned but deferred or which the Executive forewent) in each of the two most recently completed fiscal years, multiplied by the Executive's target annual bonus for the then current fiscal year and (x) a fraction, the numerator of which is the number of days in the current fiscal year through the Date of Termination, and the denominator of which is 365, (C) the product of (y) the greater of any quarterly bonus paid or payable (including any bonus or portion thereof which has been earned but deferred or which the Executive forewent) for the most recently completed fiscal quarter or any quarterly bonus payable for the then current fiscal quarter and (z) a fraction, the numerator of which is the number of days in the current fiscal quarter through the Date of Termination, and the denominator of which is 90 and (D) the amount of any compensation previously deferred by the Executive (together with any accrued interest or earnings thereon) and any accrued vacation pay, in each case to the extent not previously paid (the sum of the amounts described in clauses (A), (B), (C), and (D) shall be hereinafter referred to as the "Accrued Obligations");